-- Students with ACT scores of 23 or higher in Reading and 20 or higher in Math - have met the college's requirement for CLEP or Advanced Placement in English, computation and elementary algebra. - have completed developmental courses comparable to RCBC's highest level of remediation at another regionally accredited college.
-Students must provide a transcript and a catalog course description. - are not working toward a degree and want to attempt fewer than 30 credits.
-The assessment will be required prior to attempting the 30th credit. - have taken the assessment at another New Jersey college and the results have been forwarded to:
+- Are enrolled in a bilingual or English as a Second Language (ESL) program.
+They must be evaluated after they complete the program. - Already hold an associate degree or higher from an accredited college or university and can provide proof of completion. - Have successfully completed the equivalent of English Composition (ENG 101) and college-level Math (MTH 107 or higher) with a grade of "C" or higher and can provide proof of completion. - Have met the college's requirements of CLEP or Advanced Placement in English, computation and elementary algebra. - Have completed developmental courses comparable to RCBC's highest level of remediation at another regionally accredited college.
+Students must provide a transcript and a catalog course description. - Are not working toward a degree and want to attempt fewer than 30 credits.
+The assessment will be required prior to attempting the 30th credit. - Have taken a placement assessment at another New Jersey college and the results have been forwarded to: